0xSpuddy/Using-Tellor-On-Polygon/tellor.md

 ## Overview {#overview}

-Tellor is an oracle system where parties can request the value of an off-chain data point (e.g. BTC/USD) and reporters compete to add this value to an on-chain data-bank, accessible by all Ethereum smart contracts.
+Tellor is an oracle system where parties can request the value of an off-chain data point (e.g. BTC/USD) and reporters compete to add this value to an on-chain data-bank, accessible by all Polygon smart contracts.
 The inputs to this data-bank are secured by a network of staked reporters.
-Tellor utilizes crypto-economic incentive mechanisms, rewarding honest data submissions by reporters and punishing bad actors through the issuance of Tellor’s token, Tributes (TRB) and a dispute mechanism.
+Tellor utilizes crypto-economic incentive mechanisms.
+Honest data submissions by reporters are rewarded by the issuance of Tellor’s token.
+Any bad actors are quickly punished and removed from the network by a dispute mechanism.

 In this tutorial we'll go over: